-It includes a “gas stations” directory that sorts nearby stations by distance and provides the current prices as updated by users.
+It includes a directory of gas stations that sorts nearby stations by distance and provides the current prices as updated by users.
 The lowest prices are highlighted in green so you can easily see where the bargains are.
 When you tap on the station you want to go to, you get driving directions to get you there.

 You probably have Google Maps on your phone already, and you may be using it to get where you’re going.
 But unless you’ve been paying close attention, you may not know that you can find the best gas prices using this ubiquitous tool.

 When you open Google Maps, there’s a button for “Gas” among other options, such as restaurants, hotels and groceries, right under the search bar.
-You can search for restaurants, shopping, coffee and gas.
-When you click on the “gas” button, you’ll see a map of the local area, with gas prices at all the nearby stations.
-You can sort by distance, and you can filter for things like 24-hour availability and wheelchair accessibility.
+When you tap on the “Gas” button, you’ll see a map of the local area, with gas prices at all the nearby stations.
+You can sort by distance, and you can also filter to find stations that are currently open or offer wheelchair accessibility.

 Upside pays you cash back on purchases at lots of different merchants, including many national gas retailers.
 In fact, there are more than 45,000 gas stations across the country that will give you cash back when you fill up with Upside.

 Checkout 51 offers cash back on gas, as well as groceries and other everyday purchases.
 The app lists the offers that are available, so you can search for gas near where you are.
-Checkout 51 claims to have 5,000 gas station locations as partners, so they don’t have nearly as much coverage as Upside — but it also lists Walmart, Target, CVS, Whole Foods, Costco and many other locations where you can also earn cash back.
+Checkout 51 claims to have 5,000-plus gas station locations as partners, so it doesn’t have nearly as much coverage as Upside — but it also lists Walmart, Target, CVS, Whole Foods, Costco and many other locations where you can also earn cash back.

 With Checkout 51, you choose your offer and make your purchase.
 You indicate the items you purchased that are on offer, and then you upload your receipt.
 Cash back is credited to your account.
 Once you have accumulated $20, you can cash out.